reheating pork chops

 Conclusion

 To reheat leftover pork chops, we advise you to opt for an oven so the meat will warm up tenderly and retain its juiciness.
-But if you are in a hurry, there are always other heating methods, like in the microwave or on the stove.
+But if you are in a hurry, there are always other ways to reheat pork.
 It is important to reheat the meat enough to destroy potential bacteria and be entirely safe for consumption.

 Up Next: